What is a Customer Data Platform (CDP)?

 “Implementing OUR CDP-Qualtrics integration was one of the best decisions I made standing up our CX program.

 How do you choose a customer data platform (CDP)?

 Choosing the right customer data platform for your business can seem like a daunting task, but it really comes down to a few key factors.

 First and foremost, you’ll want to think about your business’s specific needs when it comes to how and why you want to manage customer data.
 What kind of data are you looking to collect and manage?
 How much of it will there be?
 Do you need to segment your customers?
-Do you need to personalise your marketing efforts?
+Do you need to personalize your marketing efforts?
 The feature sets listed by the CDPs on offer should help you narrow down your options.

 What’s important, though, is to think about the future, rather than the here and now.
 Or, in other words, look for a data management platform that offers scalability.
 The CDP you choose should be able to grow as your business does, and as your customer base expands.
 After all, you might not need to collect and manage data for a million customers today, but who knows what might be the case tomorrow?

 Two really important factors to take into account are ease of use and the ability to integrate with the rest of your tech stack.
-A thoughtfully-designed customer data platform will make it much easier for your team to collect, manage, and analyse customer data while being able to integrate with other tools such as CRM, email, and customer experience management suites will allow you to really make the most of the data you gather.
+A thoughtfully-designed customer data platform will make it much easier for your team to collect, manage, and analyze customer data while being able to integrate with other tools such as CRM, email, and customer experience management suites will allow you to really make the most of the data you gather.